• Skip to primary navigation

 front view of serving of acorn squash on white plate

-How to make stuffed acorn squash
+How to make the best stuffed acorn squash recipe

 Preheat the oven to 400° F and line two baking sheets with parchment paper.